conduktor/conduktor-docs/docs/gateway/get-started/kubernetes.md

 ---
 sidebar_position: 2
 title: Kubernetes
-description: The below guide details how to deploy Conduktor Gateway on Kubernetes.
+description: The below guide details how to deploy Conduktor Gateway on a local Minikube instance.
 ---

 :::info